Vegan frozen hot chocolate with mint is perfect for those hot summer days. Cooled hot chocolate poured over shaved ice cubes

 What kind of chocolate should I use?

 I used the same chocolate powder I used in my chocolate smoothie bowl.
-Its the Juice Plus Dutch Chocolate.
+It’s the Juice Plus Dutch Chocolate.

 You can also use Dark Chocolates.
 There are several vegan dark chocolates.
 I get mine from Amazon.
-Be sure to use the plain dark chocolates
+Be sure to use plain dark chocolates

-Can I top it whipping cream?
+Can it be topped with whipping cream?

 Absolutely!
 There are several vegan whipping creams found on Amazon.
 See my Amazon picks below.
 Reddi-Wip® also makes a vegan version of their whipped cream.
 Top with chocolate shavings for a fun presentation

-Can I add alcohol to Frozen Hot Chocolate
+Can I add alcohol to Frozen Hot Chocolate?

 You sure can!
-The best alcohol for this recipe is probably a shot of bourbon, vodka or even Kahlua.
+The best alcohol for this recipe is probably a shot of bourbon, vodka, or even Kahlua.

 Can I use packaged hot chocolate powder?

-Can I freeze this it?
+Can I freeze it?

 Is chocolate vegan?

-For a complete guide on what is vegan friendly, check out my handy-dandy guide, “What Vegans Don’t Eat“
+For a complete guide on what is vegan-friendly, check out my handy-dandy guide, “What Vegans Don’t Eat

 What else can I add to it?

-- Chocolate Syrup
+• Chocolate Syrup

-- Chocolate shavings
+• Chocolate shavings

-- Vegan Ice Cream
+• Vegan Ice Cream

-- Chocolate chips
+• Chocolate chips

-- Vegan Marshmallows
+• Vegan Marshmallows

-- Chocolate Sprinkles
+• Chocolate Sprinkles

-- Oreos (Use if you are using vegan whipped cream)
+• Oreos (Use if you are using vegan whipped cream)

 How to make frozen hot chocolate

-Time needed to make this drink: 40 Min
+The time needed to make this drink: 40 Min

 Bring 3 cups of almond milk to a boil and add 4tsp of demerara sugar (or cane sugar)